 Stony Creek is a tiny town located in the state of New York.
 With a population of 759 people and just one neighborhood, Stony Creek is the 806th largest community in New York.

-Stony Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stony Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stony Creek is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Stony Creek who work in office and administrative support (9.96%), sales jobs (7.83%), and food service (7.83%).

 Another notable thing is that Stony Creek is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.